 The PGCertMIL programme comprises 60 points (two courses).
 This qualification can only be studied part-time and must be completed within 1 year.

-Students study the following two courses on a part-time basis:
+The following two courses are completed on a part-time basis:

 Successful students of this pathway can progress into the Master of Māori and Indigenous Leadership, so long as they have not already graduated with the Postgraduate Certificate.